 Click on the YOTES UNITED AGAINST COVID-19 banner for actions residential students can commit to in order to help slow the spread of COVID-19.
 Yotes, we are all in this together!

 Thank you for your interest in on-campus housing at CSUSB; we care about your safety and success!
-On-campus housing is available and our housing application is currently open for the fall semester.
-We encourage students who have a need for on-campus housing during the fall term to let us know.
-In May 2020, the California State University announced that COVID-19 precautions throughout the CSU will continue, noting courses will primarily be delivered virtually for the fall 2020 term, with limited exceptions.
+On-campus housing is available and our housing application is currently open.
+We encourage students who have a need for on-campus housing to let us know.
+In September 2020, the California State University announced that COVID-19 precautions throughout the CSU will continue, noting courses will primarily be delivered virtually for the spring 2021 term, with limited exceptions.

 2020-2021 Housing Application